caffeinated01/Now-Playing-Overlay/README.md

   "ARTIST_COLOR": "#96d1fc",
   "TITLE_COLOR": "#ffffff",
   "BACKGROUND_COLOR": "#131313",
-  "WIDTH": 800
+  "WIDTH": 800,
+  "FLIP": true
 }
 ```

 1. Basic frontend settings

-   - The max artist length is the max length of an artist's name that is displayed.
+   a.
+The 'max artist length' property is the max length of an artist's name that is displayed.
-   - The max name length is the max length of a song's name that is displayed.
+   b.
+The 'max name length' proprety is the max length of a song's name that is displayed.
-   - The artist color is the color of the artist's name that is displayed.
+   c.
+The 'artist color' property is the color of the artist's name that is displayed.
-   - The title color is the color of the song's name that is displayed.
+   d.
+The 'title color' property is the color of the song's name that is displayed.

       - Note that the colors **must be in hexadecimal**.

-   - The background color is the color of the overlay background displayed
+   e.
+The 'background color' property is the color of the overlay background displayed
-   - The width is the width of the overlay displayed
+   f.
+The 'width' property is the width of the overlay displayed

       - Note that the width you enter in the config must correspond with the width for your browser source in streamlabs/obs

+   g.
+The 'flip' property is the orientation of the overlay.
+      - Values can only be true (flip around) or false (don't flip around)

 2. Images to display when nothing is being played
    - Navigate to `./static/default_covers`